Servais-Ja/Jiansheng-Wang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Undergraduate in Electrical Engineering and Automation, Northwest A&F University, 2021-

 Work experience
 ======